core-wg/oscore/draft-ietf-core-object-security.md

 * Max-Age.
 The Outer Max-Age is set to zero to avoid unnecessary caching of OSCORE error responses.
 Changing this value thus may cause unnecessary caching.
 No additional information is carried with this option.

-* Proxy-Uri/Proxy-Scheme/Uri-Host/Uri-Port.
+* Proxy-Uri/Proxy-Scheme.
+These options are used in forward proxy deployments.
 With OSCORE, the Proxy-Uri option does not contain the Uri-Path/Uri-Query parts of the URI.
+The other parts of Proxy-Uri cannot be protected since they are allowed to be changed by a forward proxy.
+The server can verify what scheme is used in the last hop, but not what was requested by the client or what was used in previous hops.

-Proxy-Uri/Proxy-Scheme/Uri-Host/Uri-Port cannot be integrity protected since they are allowed to be changed by a forward proxy.
-Depending on content, the Uri-Host may either reveal information equivalent to that of the IP address or more privacy-sensitive information, which is discouraged in {{proxy-uri}}.
+* Uri-Host/Uri-Port.
+In forward proxy deployments, the Uri-Host/Uri-Port may be changed by an adversary, but since a different security context is used in the cases where this change matters (see {{uri-host}}) the message does not verify.
+Depending on content, the Uri-Host may either reveal information equivalent to that of the IP address or more privacy-sensitive information, which is discouraged in {{uri-host}}.

 * Observe.
 The Outer Observe option is intended for an OSCORE-unaware proxy to support forwarding of Observe messages, but is ignored by the endpoints since the Inner Observe determines the processing in the endpoints.
 Since the Partial IV provides absolute ordering of notifications it is not possible for an intermediary to spoof reordering (see {{observe}}).
 The size and distributions of notifications over time may reveal information about the content or nature of the notifications.